Ab initio descriptions of $A=16$ mirror nuclei with resonance and continuum coupling: Calculations and discussions

 Experiment data ~\cite{PhysRevC.90.014307,ensdf} give very different excitation spectra with different g.s. levels and different level orderings between the pair of the mirror partners $^{16}$F and $^{16}$N, and the pronounced TES's are seen, as shown in Fig.~\ref{fn16}.
 With the continuum coupling included, the recent coupled-channel GSM calculation with phenomenological potentials can produce the correct ordering of excitation levels in $^{16}$F and $^{16}$N in the presence of {\it ad hoc} corrective factors~\cite{PhysRevC.106.L011301}.
-Here, we employ the framework of the self-consistent {\it ab initio} GSM with the chiral force included to investigate the 3NF and continuum effects on the spectra of the mirror partners $^{16}$F and $^{16}$N, including the observed TES's.
-Figure~\ref{fn16} shows their low-lying excitation spectra with several different calculations.
-To inspect the level inversion, we first calculated the spectra using the real-energy SM with only 2NF considered (bare chiral N$^{3}$LO~\cite{PhysRevC.68.041001} and N$^{4}$LO~\cite{PhysRevC.96.024004} at $\Lambda =500$ MeV), which means that the continuum and 3NF effects are not included.
+Here, we employ the self-consistent {\it ab initio} GSM with the chiral 3NF included to investigate the 3NF and continuum effects on the spectra of the mirror partners $^{16}$F and $^{16}$N, including the observed TES's.
+Figure~\ref{fn16} shows the low-lying excitation spectra calculated by different models or interactions.
+Calculations start with the real-energy standard SM and only 2NF considered (bare chiral N$^{3}$LO~\cite{PhysRevC.68.041001} and N$^{4}$LO~\cite{PhysRevC.96.024004} at $\Lambda =500$ MeV).
+These calculations mean that the continuum and 3NF effects are not included.
 For the $^{16}$F spectrum, the level orderings obtained with N$^{3}$LO and N$^{4}$LO are in agreements with the experimental spectrum~\cite{PhysRevC.90.014307,ensdf}, but the calculated $2^-$ and $3^-$ levels are too high compared with the data, see Fig.~\ref{fn16}.
 Similarly, SM calculations with N$^{3}$LO and N$^{4}$LO also give too high $2^-$ and $3^-$ levels in the mirror partner $^{16}$N, as shown in Fig.~\ref{fn16}.
-In the experiment, $^{16}$F has an unbound resonant $0^-$ g.s., while the mirror partner $^{16}$N has a bound $2^-$ g.s.
-This phenomenon that mirror partners have different ground states in configurations cannot be reproduced in the 2NF-only SM calculations which instead give the same $0^-$ g.s. for the pair of mirror partners.
-For the mirror partner $^{16}$N, the experiment gives very different level ordering from that in $^{16}$F, while the SM calculations with 2NF only give the same level ordering for this pair of mirror partners.
+In the experiment, $^{16}$F has an unbound resonant $0^-$ g.s., while the mirror partner $^{16}$N has a bound $2^-$ ground state.
+This phenomenon that the mirror partners have different ground states in configurations cannot be reproduced in the 2NF-only SM calculations which instead give the same $0^-$ g.s. for the pair of mirror nuclei.
+For the mirror partner $^{16}$N, the experiment gives different level ordering from that in $^{16}$F, while the SM calculations with 2NF-only give the same level ordering for this pair of mirror partners.
 It then shows the inability of SM calculations to reproduce the experimental data using 2NF only.
 Since the contribution of the continuum coupling is much smaller than the theoretical and experimental differences in the energy spectra, we do not perform GSM calculations with 2NF only.